-Crazy fast absorbing, a gorgeous dry satin finish, dreamy cloud-like fluffiness and a scent so sweet and juicy it's going to make you want to eat it (don't!).
-This non greasy shea body butter recipe is out of this world!
-I'm going to say it one more time: non-greasy body butter- how's that even possible?
-I'm going to show you how, right here.
+Ultra-fast absorbing, a gorgeous dry satin finish, dreamy cloud-like fluffiness, and a scent so sweet and juicy it will make you want to eat it (don't!).
+This non-greasy body butter is out of this world!
+I'll say it again: body butter that doesn't feel greasy - how's that even possible?
+I'm going to show you how right here.

 Jump to: